rcl-ssl/docs/containers/docker.md

 - [Add the Client Id in the RCL SSL Portal](../api/authorization#add-the-client-id-in-the-rcl-portal)

-# Creating and Running the Docker Container
+# Deploy the Container

 ## Docker Command

-Run the following command to create and run a docker container:
+Run the following command to deploy a docker container:

 ```bash
 docker run -d \